fossabot/Kotegawa/readme.md

 - covid
 - hug
 - kiss

-## Command that need to import from previous bot
-- kusonime (trouble with collector)
 - nhentai
-- osu
 - photo2x
 - rule34

+## Command that need to import from previous bot
+- kusonime (trouble with collector, fix it later)
 - saucenao
 - slap
 - toonify